Once your website begins to get traffic, you can sign up with one or more advertising platforms to start monetizing your visitors.

-Here's an example.
-Say, your affiliate commissions generate $3,000/month and your ad network ads $1,500 to your bank account, but makes you lose $1,000 in affiliate commissions, then you're up $500 net compared to not running ads.
+Say, your affiliate commissions generate $3,000/month and your ad platform ads $1,500 to your bank account, but makes you lose $1,000 in affiliate commissions, then you're up $500 net compared to not running ads.

 Alright, let's begin!
 I’ve written this article to provide an ad revenue path of growth from beginner websites with little traffic to established websites with a large following.

-All five networks that I recommend below are at the top of their field, they are highly reliable, and most importantly, they pay on time.
+All five platforms that I recommend below are at the top of their field, they are highly reliable, and most importantly, they pay on time.

-While Google AdSense does not require a traffic minimum, they do have requirements that you need to fulfill in order to be approved:
+While Google AdSense does not require a traffic minimum, they do have requirements that you need to fulfill for approval:

 - You'll need an Informational website with over 30 pages of unique content that's already generating traffic (so if your site is under construction, don’t apply until it's been live for a couple of months to generate some initial statistics)